russellmars/simpleLocalDb/README.md

-# wash

-> simpleLocalDb
+# simpleLocalDb

-## installation
-simpleLocalDb is a local data store with localStorage and cookie
+> simpleLocalDb is a local data store with localStorage and cookie

 ## Installation